TDG-Platform/docs/AComp-GBDX.md

 ###Known Issues

+*Processing Level 3D imagery  will require you to order the imagery outside the platform and upload the it to your S3-customer location.

 *AComp_0.23.2.1 currently does not run end-to-end with ENVI Tasks.
 A "glueTask" to link these processes is under development.